BaselHorany/ProgressStatusBar/README.md

 [![](https://jitpack.io/v/BaselHorany/ProgressStatusBar.svg)](https://jitpack.io/#BaselHorany/ProgressStatusBar)

-# now in v1.1.6 Oreo and above are supported

 # ProgressStatusBar
 Another way to show progress.
 A progress View over the system StatusBar. in addition to showing a toast message.